cairo-book/cairo-book/src/ch14-01-contract-storage.md

 ## Storing Custom Types

 The `Store` trait, defined in the `starknet::storage_access` module, is used to specify how a type should be stored in storage.
-In order for a type to be stored in storage, it must implement the `Store` trait.
+In order for a type to be stored in storage, it **must** implement the `Store` trait.
 Most types from the core library, such as unsigned integers (`u8`, `u128`, `u256`...), `felt252`, `bool`, `ByteArray`, `ContractAddress`, etc. implement the `Store` trait and can thus be stored without further action.

 But what if you wanted to store a type that you defined yourself, such as an enum or a struct?
 In that case, you have to explicitly tell the compiler how to store this type.

-In our example, we want to store a `Person` struct in storage, which is possible by implementing the `Store` trait for the `Person` type.
-This can be achieved by simply adding a `#[derive(starknet::Store)]` attribute on top of our struct definition.
+In our example, we want to store a `Person` struct in storage, which is only possible by implementing the `Store` trait for the `Person` type.
+This can be simply achieved by adding a `#[derive(starknet::Store)]` attribute on top of our struct definition.
+Note that all the members of the struct need to implement the `Store` trait.

 ```rust, noplayground
 {{#rustdoc_include ../listings/ch14-building-starknet-smart-contracts/listing_01_reference_contract/src/lib.cairo:person}}
 ```

-Similarly, Enums can be written to storage if they implement the `Store` trait, which can be trivially derived as long as all associated types implement the `Store` trait.
+Similarly, Enums can only be written to storage if they implement the `Store` trait, which can be trivially derived as long as all associated types implement the `Store` trait.

 ```rust, noplayground
 {{#rustdoc_include ../listings/ch14-building-starknet-smart-contracts/listing_01_reference_contract/src/lib.cairo:enum_store}}
 ```

+You might have noticed that we also derived `Drop` and `Serde` on our custom types.
+Both of them are required for properly serializing arguments passed to entrypoints and deserializing their outputs.

-### Structs storage layout
+### Structs Storage Layout

 On Starknet, structs are stored in storage as a sequence of primitive types.
 The elements of the struct are stored in the same order as they are defined in the struct definition.
-The first element of the struct is stored at the base address of the struct, which is computed as specified in [Storage Addresses](#storage-addresses) and can be obtained by calling `var.address()`, and subsequent elements are stored at addresses contiguous to the first element.
+The first element of the struct is stored at the base address of the struct, which is computed as specified in [Storage Addresses](#addresses-of-storage-variables) and can be obtained by calling `var.address()`, and subsequent elements are stored at addresses contiguous to the first element.
 For example, the storage layout for the `owner` variable of type `Person` will result in the following layout:

 | Fields  | Address            |